philmikejones/query-google-directions-api/README.md

 4. Use the coordinates to create a unique hyperlink for each origin/destination pair you want to query and save these one per line in a text file.
 Use *nix line endings.
 5. Make `0-query-api.sh` executable (`chmod u+x 0-query-api.sh`) and run it.
 I strongly suggest testing with just a few cases first to get a feel for what's happening and check for errors; you only get 2,500 queries/day with a free account.
 6. The results are returned in `json` format which you can read as plain text and optionally parse with `jq`.
+7. To be compliant with the Google terms and conditions you should really provide an online interface using your API key.
+You can set up a [Google Sites page](https://sites.google.com/) with your Google account, or a [Wordpress.com](https://wordpress.com/) account, both of which are free.
+I'm not a lawyer so I suggest you read the [terms and conditions](https://developers.google.com/maps/terms#section_10).

 ## License
 Copyright 2015 Phil Mike Jones.
 Licensed under MIT License.